Sheena-Marie/rails5-stuff/bookstore/README.md

 * ...

-UP TO CHAPTER 9 - P119
+UP TO TASK E1 PG131